tschissler/KubernetesDemo/Docs/4_UseDocker.md

 This will run our service within the container.
 We are exposing the port 80 which is used by our service within the container to the local port 8080.
 ![Screenshot2](Screenshot2.png)

-You can now access the service in your browser: http://localhost:8080/?number=52
+You can now access the service in a browser on the head node: http://localhost:8080/?number=52

 That was easy and each time the service need changes in the environment (components, frameworks, environmentvariables etc.) this can be considered in the Dockerfile and your can easily create a new container with all these requirements.